 Matthew J. Mimiaga: h-index, Total Citations, and Citation Map

 Matthew J. Mimiaga is a researcher affiliated with UCLA Fielding School of Public Health, Department of Epidemiology, specializing in various fields.
-Their work has been cited 25,461 times.
-This profile visualizes their global influence, highlighting strong citation networks in United States.
+Their work has been cited 25,637 times.
+This profile visualizes their global influence, spanning a global audience.

 Matthew J. Mimiaga's Citation Metrics